Research

 Title: Biostats for High-Dimensional Data Working Group

 Description: The purpose of this working group is to discuss biostatistical methods for analyzing high-dimensional data (i.e., a large number of variables relative to the number of observations).
 During each meeting, one or two student members present on their own ongoing research or a journal article in this area.
-We spend the last meeting of the semester discussing a career development book chosen by the group.
+We spend the last meeting of the semester discussing a career development topic chosen by the group.

 Title: Comparative Effectiveness and Research Synthesis (CERS)

 Description: The mission of our working group is to develop and implement statistical methods to aid in research synthesis and comparative effectiveness research and to foster collaboration among UMN students and faculty conducting research in these areas.
 Our members develop statistical methods across many areas including multivariate and network meta-analysis, meta-analysis of diagnostic tests, causal inference in meta-analysis, and meta-analysis of normative data from both observational studies and randomized clinical trials.
 We are also interested in bridging the gap between statistical theory and practice (i.e. translational biostatistics) by publishing peer-reviewed high impact manuscripts that translate recent methodological advances to a clinical and epidemiological audience.
 We meet regularly to share our current work and discuss journal articles.
+Our meetings will follow a hybrid format (in person and Zoom options) to facilitate collaboration with colleagues at other institutions but we encourage all local participants to attend in person when possible.
+All are welcome!

-Title: Innovative Trial Design and Causal Inference Working Group
+Title: Causal Inference Working Group

-Faculty Lead(s): Joe Koopmeiners and Jared Huling
+Faculty Lead(s): Jared Huling and Marquis Hou

 Title: MERGE (Mobile & E-Health Research Group)

-Faculty Lead(s): Julian Wolfson and Marquis Hou
+Faculty Lead(s): Julian Wolfson, Erjia Cui, Marquis Hou

 Description: The MERGE working group is focused on the applications of statistics to mobile and electronic health data, including data collected from smartphones, wearable sensors, and administrative health databases (EHR).
 Methods for these data are diverse and developing, but include machine learning, causal inference, and functional data analysis.
 Group meetings are open to students at any stage of their program, and will include presentation of ongoing projects, discussion of research papers, and tutorials on relevant technologies and skills.
+Meetings will be followed by some friendly table tennis in the CCBR Ballroom!

-Faculty Lead(s): Mark Fiecas
+Faculty Lead(s): Caitlin Ward, Harrison Quick, Mark Fiecas

 Title: Statistical Genetics/Omics Journal Club

-Faculty Lead(s): Saonli Basu
+Faculty Lead(s): Eric Lock, Saonli Basu

-Title: Survival Analysis Working Group
+Title: Survival & Longitudinal Analysis Working Group (SLAWG)

 Faculty Lead(s): Anne Eaton and Xianghua Luo